FAQs: For Test of Academic Proficiency (TAP) Examinees

-The ILTS Basic Skills test has been replaced with the ILTS TAP.
+The ILTS Basic Skills test was replaced by the ILTS TAP in 2012.

-Do not confuse the Test of Academic Proficiency with the Assessment of Professional Teaching tests, which are the ILTS pedagogy tests.
-The Assessment of Professional Teaching tests are not available as computer-based examinations; they are only offered at paper-based test administrations.
+Do not confuse the Test of Academic Proficiency with the Assessment of Professional Teaching (APT) test, which is the ILTS pedagogy test.

 If an examinee has previously passed one or more Basic Skills (300) subtests, the passing score(s) will automatically be applied toward the passing of the TAP.
 However, test scores from the previous ILTS Basic Skills test model (096) (administered prior to September 11, 2010) cannot be applied to fulfill passing requirements for the TAP.